maorsaadon/OOP_Ex1/README.md

 ### 3.ConcreteMember

-This class is the Observer in this design template.
-This class actualize the functions of the Member, and we also have function to getData().
+This class actualize the functions of the Member that describe the Observer, and we also have function to getData().
 ConcreteMember contains String that update every time the GroupAdmin notify about a change in other word its a copy (copy sallow) of the UndoableStringBuilder

 #### Usage